lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 _Azolla_ ferns are particularly interesting to study from a metagenomic perspective.
 They host substantial quantities of di-nitrogen fixing symbiotic _Nostoc azollae_ protected inside specialised leaf cavities [@Campbell1893; @Nierzwicki-Bauer1989].
 These cavities contain a mucus-like substance [@Forni1998] presumably rich in ammonia [@Newton1976] containing the primary symbiont.
-The appropriate genus of the main _Azolla_ symbiont has been prone to debate; it is also known as _Anabaena azollae_ and _Nostoc azollae_.
+The appropriate genus of the main _Azolla_ symbiont has been prone to debate; it is also known as _Anabaena azollae_ and _Trichormus azollae_.
-Here, we name the symbiont _N. azollae_ for the phylogenetic evidence in `cite the paper or make a phylogenomic tree myself.` High sequence identity amongst _N. azollae_ strains taken from various _Azolla_ strains indicates it was likely introduced once in the symbiosis [Chapter \ref{it takes two}\; @Dijkhuizen2021].
+Here, we name the symbiont _N. azollae_ for consistency with our earlier work.
+High sequence identity amongst _N. azollae_ strains taken from various _Azolla_ strains indicates it was likely introduced once in the symbiosis [Chapter \ref{it takes two}\; @Dijkhuizen2021].
 Consequently, all cyanobacterial strains endophytic to _Azolla_ are likely are the same cyanobacterial genus, perhaps even species.
 At the fern Shoot Apical Meristem (SAM) lies a -somewhat ironically named- 'seed colony of motile _N. azollae_ filaments [Chapter \ref{it takes two}\; @Dijkhuizen2021, @Campbell1893].